hemerson1/OpenAPS_Cleaner/README.md

 python cleaner/main_proc.py
 ```

 Only certain participants in the OpenAPS Data Commons have pump devices that log all the insulin doses delivered by their systems.
-The IDs of these participants are stored in ```pts.txt``` and selectively filtered when creating the dataset.

-Configuration information can be found in /configs
+The IDs of these participants are stored in ```pts.txt``` and are selectively filtered when creating the dataset.
+Configuration information for dataset processing and segmentation can be found in ```/configs``` folders.

 ### Segmentation

-Segmentation combines the processed data and breaks it into continuous segments for machine learning tasks.
+Segmentation combines the processed data and breaks it into continuous segments for machine learning or reinforcement learning tasks.
 This function can be run from the root folder using:
 ```
 python cleaner/main_segment.py
 ```

+The function outputs two dictionaries with keys corresponding to the features of a Markov decision process:
+- "observations" - the participant's blood glucose, insulin and carbydrates
+- "actions" - insulin dosing actions of the participant's blood glucose controller
+- "rewards" - how positive a given state or action is for a participant's health
+- "terminals" - whether the actions of the controller result in patient hospitalisation

-The function outputs two dictionaries with the keys "observations", "actions", "terminals" and "rewards".
-These correspond to the features of a Markov decision process and can be used for reinforcement learning tasks.
-The rewards and state representations are determined by functions described in ```feature_rep.py``` and can be readily modified for new representations.
-To use the data for blood glucose forecasting, the "observations" metric represents a continuous sequence of blood glucose, insulin and carbohydrate information.
+The "rewards" and "observations" representations are determined by functions described in ```feature_rep.py``` and can be readily modified to incorporate new information.
+To use the data for time-series prediction, the "observations" metric represents a continuous sequence and therefore can be used as both an input and target for blood glucose forecasting.
+The second dictionary output by the model represents the "observations" without processing.

-Second dictionary contains unprocessed state information

 ## Directory Structure

 Below is the basic project structure:

 ```
 |- config/                (default configurations for processing & segmentation)
 |- datasets/
+|- images/
 |- cleaner/
 	|- demographic.py	  (processing of patient demographic info)
 	|- feature_rep.py	  (representation of model features)
 	|- helper.py		  (general support functions)
 	|- main_proc.py		  (main processing function)
 	|- main_segment.py	  (main segmentation function)
 	|- quant_proc.py	  (tools for processing quantitative metrics)
 	|- qual_proc.py		  (tools for processing qualitative self-reports)
+	|- visualise.py       (view the processed data)
 ```

 ## Acknowledgments

-Acknowledge any individuals, libraries, or resources that have
+We would like to thank the administrator of the OpenAPS data commons, Dana Lewis, for providing access to the repository and answering our questions about the contents of the repository.